 - to conduct elections and ballots

-- to administer branch and other meetings (as well as meetings of any committee or conference within the union to which you may be elected)
+- to administer branch and other meetings (as well as meetings of any committee or conference within the union to which you may be elected or a delegate)

-- in the context of providing you with support, advice or representation in any personal case
+- to provide you with support, assistance, advice and/or representation in an individual or collective case

-- for other trade union related purposes or objects, including those set in the Union’s rule book
+- for other trade union related purposes, objects or activities, including those set in Unite’s Rule Book

 We will keep your personal data confidential and will take appropriate measures to protect it against loss, theft or misuse and to safeguard your privacy.